 Of course, I couldn’t do a Brighton wedding without some seaside images, so off we went to the beach and the Brighton Bandstand.
 This wedding took place off season, which meant we weren’t fighting with summer crowds.
 Don’t they just look like they have the beach to themselves?
 Gorgeous!

-Feast your eyes on this favourites gallery and if you want to see even more, check out Lucy and Anouar’s fabulous highlights video.
+Feast your eyes on my favourites gallery below and if you want to see even more, check out Lucy and Anouar’s fabulous highlights video.

 If you’re planning a wedding and want pictures that shout your love loudly and proudly, why not drop me a line?
 I’d love to hear from you.